 OFFSET

-Suppose you don't want to see numbers and 1 and 2 as above, but you do want to see the two next (i.e., numbers 3 and 4 in the sorted list).
+Suppose you don't want to see numbers 1 and 2 as above, but you do want to see the two next (i.e., numbers 3 and 4 in the sorted list).
 This can be done easily as follows:

 SELECT code, name, credits